 Accommodations and supports: Partner plays music in such a way that learner's attention is drawn to music source.
-Use information from the SLK Sensory Learning Summary (in the SLK Guidebook) to determine optimum range, position, and volume for visual and auditory attention.
+Use information from the Sensory Efficiency Assessment in Sensing and Learning to determine optimum range, position, and volume for visual and auditory attention.